noorakoo/GraduationProjectAzureCloudEngineer/README.md

 > Deploy Landing Zone through DevOps Pipeline:
 1. Press 'Set up build' from repository
-2. Select your environment and sign in to your Azure account when prompted by the Pipeline
+2. Sign in to your Azure account when prompted by the Pipeline
 3. Watch your environment deploy through the Pipeline

 > Open your Web App through the Private Link, and you are ready to code and deploy your Apps!